-Gillian David MEd Arts in Therapy and Education; Dip.
+MEd Arts in Therapy and Education; Dip.
 Art Therapy; Dip.
 PG Painting Therapy; PG Creative Supervision; RATh, Approved Supervisor PTUK

-Gill is a fully accredited and registered Art Therapist and clinical supervisor of play and art therapists.
-Gill joined Tobias School of Art and Therapy in 1990 and since 1993 she has been the director of the Transpersonal Arts in Therapy training and has been intensely involved in course accreditation and development.
+Gill is an Art Therapist and clinical supervisor of play and art therapists.
+Gill joined Tobias School of Art and Therapy in 1990 and since 1993 she has been the director of the Transpersonal Arts in Therapy training.
+She has been intensely involved in course accreditation and development.
 Gill is a graduate of Tobias, The Institute of Arts in Therapy and Education and of the Emerald Foundation, Holland.
-She works as an art therapist in primary schools, Waldorf schools, and with adults in medical and private practice She leads workshops in Europe and USA.
+She has worked as an art therapist in primary schools, Waldorf schools, and with adults in medical and private practice She leads workshops in Europe and USA.

 Helena began working in the Tobias office in June 2004 after relocating with her family from South Africa.
 She is the office manager, first aid and student welfare officer.
 She also arranges all campus accommodation.